Standard diving dress: Weighted shoes

 The helmet divers used heavily weighted shoes to steady them on the bottom.
 The weighted sole is bolted to a wooden insole, which in turn has a leather, canvas or rubber upper.
 Lead was the most common sole material, and a pair could weigh 34 lb (more in the case of the US Navy Mark V mod 1 heliox equipment).
 Brass soled shoes with canvas uppers were introduced in WWII and are still in use.
 Some early brass shoes were called sandals because they were a casting held to the diver's feet by simple straps.
 Japanese divers often used iron soled shoes.
-The diver tends to lean forward against the drag of the water when walking on the bottom, and could often not see where he was putting his feet, so the toes are capped, usually with brass.
+The diver tends to lean forward against the drag of the water when walking on the bottom, and could often not see where they were putting their feet, so the toes are capped, usually with brass.